viamrobotics/docs/docs/internals/slam.md

 Coming soon!

 TODO: Do we want to discuss that RGBD cameras produce a rgb and depth folder inside data?
---> Add an explanation of what kind of subfolders are created for the "mono" case and the "rgbd" case (i.e. rgb, and rgbd + depth).
+--> Add an explanation of what kind of subfolders are created for the "mono" case and the "rgbd" case (that is rgb, and rgbd + depth).
 Elaborate on what the user should keep in mind when creating & integrating their own slam libraries, and whether or not it is important for them to document the subfolders that are created.

 <pre>
 .